 If we don’t eat enough nutrient dense food, this can lead to insufficiencies in nutrients, antioxidants and fibre.
 This has a detrimental impact on our immune system, gut microbiota and physical and mental health.

 Eating processed foods removes the opportunity to eat nutritiously with each opportunity and this applies to any food that has been altered from its natural state in some way.
 I know it’s tempting to make do with what’s on offer at the supermarket, but making your own meals from scratch is the best answer.
 Convenience can bring about large amounts of hidden salt, fats and sugar so choose wisely!

 I could go on with a list of 100 but these are a great start.
-There are a heap more (one specific key area of discuss per day) on my 7- week informative healthy habits program.
+There are a heap more (one specific key area of discuss per day) on my 7- week informative Naked Habits EBook.
 Every mum deserves to feel their best.